LRB-IIMCB/nanopolish/README.md

 [![Build Status](https://travis-ci.org/jts/nanopolish.svg?branch=master)](https://travis-ci.org/jts/nanopolish)

+## Nanopolish mRNA-1273

+This is the version of Nanopolish containing subprogram nanopolish polya-moderna for identification of m&#936;Cm&#936;AG pentamer at the 3'end of mRNA-1273 vaccine poly(A) tail.

+m&#936;Cm&#936;AG emissions were modelled with Mixture Gaussian, using manually selected reads from direct RNA sequencing run of mRNA-1273.

+As a result of nanopolish polya-moderna additional columns appear in the output:
+* mod_start - where m&#936;Cm&#936;AG starts in a signal
+* sum_length - sum of poly(A) + CUAG length
+* mod_length - calculated m&#936;Cm&#936;AG length (inprecise)
+* mod_qc_tag - either "CUAG" (pentamer was found), "TOOSHORT" (signal perutbation detected at the end of 3'end but too short - possible artifact), or "NONE" - no penamter detected

+## Nanopolish

 Software package for signal-level analysis of Oxford Nanopore sequencing data.
 Nanopolish can calculate an improved consensus sequence for a draft genome assembly, detect base modifications, call SNPs and indels with respect to a reference genome and more (see Nanopolish modules, below).

 ## Release notes